- NAME: Sean Connery

 Connery liked the reputation of being a rugged ladies' man.
 But that changed in August 1957 when, while filming a TV show for Britain's ATV Playhouse, he met a beautiful blond Australian actress named Diane Cilento.
 She was married at the time, but Connery's attraction to her was undeniable.
 Smart and sexy, she taught him "the most amazing acting techniques" in the privacy of her dressing room.

 At first Cilento felt nothing for her castmate except friendship: "He seemed like a man with a tremendous chip on his shoulder," she remarked.
 In 1959, just as Connery's career was taking off, Cilento contracted tuberculosis, and the actor realized how devastated he would be if he lost her.
 He turned down a big break in the Charlton Heston film El Cid to be close to her while she recovered.
 The decision didn't hurt his career; in fact, Twentieth-Century Fox studios came calling with a contract, and Connery made several films in Hollywood.
+When the contract was up, he had another stroke of luck.

 profile name: Sean Connery profile occupation: